Tax & Residency · Last updated 2 June 2026

 The poster child of tax-free living.
 0% personal income tax and a lifestyle that screams luxury.

 But Dubai is not what it used to be for tax planning.
 A 9% corporate tax on profits above AED 375,000 was introduced in 2023.
 The cost of living has skyrocketed.
 Summer temperatures make the place genuinely unlivable for months.
 There is no path to permanent citizenship.
-And culturally, it is a massive adjustment from the UK.
+And culturally, it is a significant adjustment from the UK.

-For certain business models (especially e-commerce and crypto), Dubai still works.
-For a family or retiree looking for a long-term home?
-It is a harder sell than the Instagram influencers make it look.
+For certain business models, especially e-commerce and crypto, Dubai still works.
+For a family or retiree looking for a long-term home, it is a harder sell than the Instagram influencers make it look.

 Malta

 The bureaucracy is legendary though.
 Setting up residency can take months of paperwork.
-The island is small, really small, and expat fatigue is a real thing.
+The island is small, and expat fatigue is a real thing.
 Property prices in the desirable areas have climbed significantly.
 It is a solid option but not the no-brainer it once was.

 Portugal